Alan Busenitz

-Alan Paul Busenitz (born August 22, 1990) is an American professional baseball pitcher in the Cincinnati Reds organization.
-He previously played in Major League Baseball (MLB) for the Minnesota Twins and in the Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles.
+Alan Paul Busenitz (born August 22, 1990) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Minnesota Twins and Cincinnati Reds, and in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles.

 Career

 Los Angeles Angels

 Busenitz attended Athens Christian School in Athens, Georgia, and Kennesaw State University, where he played college baseball for the Kennesaw State Owls.
-The Los Angeles Angels selected him in the 25th round of the 2013 MLB draft.
+The Los Angeles Angels selected him in the 25th round of the 2013 Major League Baseball draft.
 He made his professional debut with the rookie ball Orem Owlz, logging a 5–2 record and 2.33 ERA in 21 appearances.
 The next year, Busenitz played for the Single-A Burlington Bees, pitching to a 4–5 record and 1.94 ERA in 49 games.
 In 2015, the Angels tried to use Busenitz as a starting pitcher with the Double-A Arkansas Travelers, but returned to using him as a relief pitcher with the High-A Inland Empire 66ers after he struggled to a 6.75 ERA in 16 contests.
-In 2016, the Angels promoted Busenitz to the Salt Lake Bees of the Class AAA Pacific Coast League.
+In 2016, the Angels promoted Busenitz to the Salt Lake Bees of the Triple–A Pacific Coast League.
 In 10 games for Salt Lake, Busenitz struggled to a 7.62 ERA, and also logged a 1.93 ERA in 24 appearances for Arkansas.